LockyChao/LockyChao.github.io/_pages/about.md

 # Research Interests
 My research interests include but not limited to:
-* Clean Carbon-based Energy Conversions
+* Clean Energy Conversions
 * Synthesis and Characterization of Functional Materials
 * Process Modeling, Simulation and Control
+* Combustion
 # News

 * July.20, 2018.
 An oral presentation was given in the National University of Singapore (NUS), Singapore *([3rd ICARM)](http://www.ieee-arm.org/)*.